promovicz/tml/README.md

 This is a little tool I wrote that can format a crooked subset of Pango style annotations to ANSI strings using terminfo.

+Currently this is a single-pass utility, and there are no format instructions except for line breaks.

-Uses expat for XML parsing.
+Uses expat for XML parsing and ncurses/terminfo for terminal support.

 Use like this:
 ```